DrunkOnMystery/React-Portfolio/README.md

 ## Description

-This is a portfolio of my programming career, built with React
+This is a portfolio of my programming career, built with React.

 <img src="https://hosting.photobucket.com/images/i/DrunkOnMystery/REACTPORTFOLIO.PNG?width=450&height=278&fit=bounds&crop=fill" alt="Home">
 The portfolio can be found at https://drunkonmystery.github.io/React-Portfolio/.